Slicer/Slicer/Docs/developer_guide/python_faq.md

 from MySlicerModuleLib import utils, cool_maths
 ```

-By default, only the Slicer module (`MySlicerModule.py`) will be downloaded when installing the extension using the [Extensions Manager](https://www.slicer.org/wiki/Documentation/4.10/SlicerApplication/ExtensionsManager) (see [a related issue on GitHub](https://github.com/Slicer/ExtensionsIndex/issues/1749)).
+By default, only the Slicer module (`MySlicerModule.py`) will be included in the package distributed via the [Extensions Manager](../user_guide/extensions_manager) (see [a related issue on GitHub](https://github.com/Slicer/ExtensionsIndex/issues/1749)).
-To make sure all the necessary files are downloaded, the `CMakeLists.txt` file associated with the Slicer module needs to be modified.
+To make sure all the necessary files are included in the package, the `CMakeLists.txt` file associated with the Slicer module needs to be modified.
 Initially, the second section of `CMakeLists.txt` will look like this:

     set(MODULE_PYTHON_SCRIPTS